Investigations and findings

 The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas.
 Over time this will contribute to the reduction of PFAS in the management area.
 Defence has a PFAS Management Area Plan for HMAS Albatross setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

-Defence has completed the design of remedial works to manage PFAS contamination at the former firefighting training area.
-These activities involve installing an engineered capping layer over the contaminated soil to create a barrier between PFAS contaminated soils and water that may drain off the site.
-This barrier will reduce the amount of PFAS moving into the surface water through rain water runoff.
-Defence expects these works to commence in 2024.
+A remediation action plan has been prepared for the former firefighting training area.
+The remediation approach will include installing an engineered capping layer over the contaminated soil to create a barrier between PFAS contaminated soils and water that may drain off the site.
+This barrier will reduce the amount of PFAS moving into the surface water through rainwater runoff.

 Ongoing monitoring